holding hands

 What is a funeral plan?

-A prepaid funeral plan provides the opportunity to pre-arrange a funeral in advance of someone’s death.
-Taking out a funeral plan serves two main purposes – to set in place all the wishes you have for a funeral and allow you to pay for the funeral in advance.
+A prepaid funeral plan provides the opportunity to arrange a funeral in advance of someone’s death.
+Taking out a funeral plan serves two main purposes – to set in place all the wishes you have for a funeral and allow you to pay for the majority of your funeral in advance.

 What are the benefits of having a funeral plan?